 Puppy separation anxiety isn't uncommon.
 According to veterinary behaviorists reporting at the Western Veterinary Conference, about fourteen percent of pet dogs seen in veterinary clinics suffer from problems being left alone.
 Puppies adopted before eight weeks of age, mixed breeds and pups adopted from shelters are at highest risk.

 Affected puppies feel over-attachment to one or more family members.
 Problems develop when the amount of time you spend with the pet changes.
-Puppies learn to become comfortable with their new routine, and a change in routine maybe due to a new job, new dog introduction or baby can cause puppy stress.
+Puppies learn to become comfortable with their new routine, and a change in routine perhaps due to kids returning to school, your new job, new dog introduction or baby can cause puppy stress.

 What Is Separation Anxiety?